 Who we are:

-Premiership Rugby is the organising body for the top professional rugby clubs in England who compete in the Aviva Premiership.
+Premiership Rugby is the organising body for the top professional rugby clubs in England who compete in Gallagher Premiership Rugby.

 Premiership Rugby is a private company, wholly owned by and responsible to its member clubs.
-In the 2017-18 RFU Championship clubs Bristol Rugby and Leeds Carnegie have shares in Premiership Rugby and a place on the Board.
+In the 2018-19 RFU Championship club London Irish have shares in Premiership Rugby and a place on the Board.

 Each of the member clubs is independent of Premiership Rugby, working within the rules of the game as laid out by World Rugby, the RFU and English law and delivering in their local communities.

 Representatives from the clubs come together every six weeks for a Board meeting, at which decisions are taken collectively as to the best way to develop the professional game for the benefit of all clubs, stakeholders and fans.
 The Board is the highest forum for decision-making in the game and Premiership Rugby is ultimately responsible to the Board for delivering against decisions made.

 At the end of each season, a club is promoted from the Championship into the Premiership and a club is relegated from the Premiership into the Championship.
 At this point, the promoted club is provided with shares in Premiership Rugby and is invited to send a delegate to the Board.
 A club can only be promoted from the Championship if it complies with Premiership Rugby’s Minimum Standards Criteria, which includes the requirement to have a community engagement programme.